-A DNS real-time blocklist (blacklist) lists “items” seen in unsafe DNS traffic.
-In real-time, blocklists are used in network security architecture in real-time to mitigate abuse of APIs, DNS, communications, email, and identity.
+A DNS real-time blocklist (blacklist) contains a list of unsafe items seen in DNS traffic.
+Blocklists are used in network security architecture in real-time to mitigate abuse of APIs, DNS, communications, email, and identity.
 Directory servers, DNS servers, firewalls, gateways, messaging servers, and web proxies are examples of systems that use blocklists.

 Who should use a DNSRBL email blocklist?

 Our plug-and-play DNS email blocklists benefit anyone who operates an on-premise mail server or uses a single-tenant 3rd party cloud email service.

-By using a well-designed DNS email blocklist suite, email servers can reject unsafe messages as quickly as the unsafe DNS resources have been identified, thereby saving processing overhead, maximizing user mailbox safety, and identifying compromised users and bad actors on the platform.
+Using a well-designed DNS email blocklist suite, email servers can quickly reject unsafe messages when unsafe DNS resources are identified.
+This saves processing overhead, maximizes user mailbox safety, and helps identify compromised users and bad actors on the platform.